 Heal Scars: This balm is great for healing and lightning scars.
 This will take time and consistent, daily application.
 For best results, apply to the scar 2x/day.
 You should notice the scar lightening within a few months.
 Continue daily application until the scar is barely visible.

-Heal Dry, Chapped Skin + Cradle Cap: This balm is perfect and safe to use from head-to-toe to heal dry, chapped or cracked skin and cradle cap.
-Simply warm a small amount between your fingers and apply as needed to face, body, hands, feet, cuticles, or scalp.
+Heal Dry, Chapped Skin, Cradle Cap + Diaper Rash: This balm is perfect and safe to use from head-to-toe to heal dry, chapped or cracked skin, cradle cap, and diaper rash.
+Simply warm a small amount between your fingers and apply as needed to face, body, hands, feet, cuticles, bum or scalp.